syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 Dim frameCount As Integer = tiffImage.FrameCount

-'Access each frame draw into the page
+'Access each frame and draw into the page

 For i As Integer = 0 To frameCount - 1